Tumypmyp/backend-control-system/README.md

 # Sensor

 Connects to the **Controller** via TCP to help it discover the sensor.
-Then posts generated messages as Publisher with ZeroMQ.
+Then posts generated messages as Publisher with ZeroMQ on port: `PORT`.

 ## Example
 ```